 Reflections are the cornerstone of Koan and function to help teams collaborate around goals and to collect data to track and report on goal progress.
 We have a series of pre-set reflection questions set for you, but you can turn these default questions off if you wish and you can also add your own questions.
 Keep reading to learn more!

 Accessing Your Team's Reflection Settings

-To make any changes to your team's reflection questions (or reflection schedule), you will need to be a team manager or admin.
-To get to the team's reflection settings, you must go to Manage Team > Reflection.
+To make any changes to your team's reflection questions (or reflection schedule), you will need to be a team manager or admin (on paid plans).
+To get to the team's reflection settings, you must go to Team Settings > Reflections.

 Once you access your team's reflection settings, you will see options to turn default questions on or off, to create your own reflection questions, and to set your reflection notification schedule.

 Right out the box, we'll ask your team four essential questions to get down to the bottom of all progress, priorities, and problems that your team should know about.
 We will also ask for a brief summary of your week.